Establishing Paternity in Florida

 - A trial if the case is contested.

-Just as in a divorce, paternity cases can be settled by agreement of the parties or by a paternity trial.
-If the parents agree, then the case can be done in an uncontested manner, meaning there is really no litigation.
+Just as in a divorce, parties in a paternity can enter into an agreement or go to trial.
+If the parents agree, then the case is concluded as uncontested, meaning there is no litigation.
 If, for some reason, the parents do not agree, then a final hearing will have to be scheduled, just like in a contested divorce case.

 In a paternity case in Florida, parents will have to take a parenting class.
 You can do this class online for Miami-Dade cases.
 (This may be different in certain Florida counties so you will need to check with the court in your county).